4 Cooperative Agents

 Opponent shaping could potentially be a powerful tool for cooperative agents, if it can be scaled to complex agents and environments (including LLM agents).
 A key feature of this approach is that it could theoretically be used to make other learning agents cooperate even if you have no control over its design or objectives.
 Just as for many other cooperation-relevant capabilities, opponent shaping also comes with risks which will be covered in section 7 ‘Back-fire Risks’.

-Training for cooperativeness
+Training for Cooperativeness

 So far in this section we have discussed what properties of agents might influence the outcomes in multi-agent interactions in general and cooperation problems in particular.
 If we want to figure out interventions for cooperative AI at the agent level, it is fundamental to identify which agent properties are relevant to study and what properties might be more or less desirable.
 We will now turn to different approaches of training agents for such properties: assuming we know what a cooperative agent is, can we create it?

 One way to approach training for cooperativeness is to try to induce specific desirable biases or tendencies in agents.
 The next two resources explore two specific approaches for creating cooperative agents: norm-adaptive policies and inequality aversion.
-Reading the optional parts of the papers requires a more technical background, but does provide some useful context on how cooperative properties can be trained into agents in practice.
+Reading the optional parts of the second paper requires a more technical background, but does provide some useful context on how cooperative properties can be trained into agents in practice.

 Tooltip Text